Enter your keyword

 A trainer/assessor will be available to assist you throughout this process.

 *Please refer to your Student Handbook for more information on RPL.
-As an international student you should note that where you are granted RPL this will reduce your course duration and you will be informed of this in writing.
+International students should be aware that if RPL is granted, the course duration will be adjusted and confirmation will be provided in writing.

 Course Fee